Rates are per calendar day. Discounts available on weekly rates. Includes paddles, PFD’s and items to transport a boat on your vehicle.

 - Use dead and down wood for fires.
 Campfires should be contained in established fire rings.
 Do not cut down live trees or branches!
 We recommend using camping stove for cooking to reduce impact on campsite.
 It is unlawful to leave a fire unattended.
 To be sure your fire is out drown it with water until cool to touch.

 - If no outhouse is provided at camp, it is essential to properly dispose of human waste.
 When treated properly the waste will decompose, with improper treatment disease-causing organisms will be spread into waterways and cause extensive health problems.
 If the party is small individual cat holes can be dug 150 feet from water or trail.
 Dig 6 inches deep in a dry well drained area.
 A latrine should be dug for larger groups not deeper than 17 inches, and 1 foot wide.
 Toilet paper should be burned or carried out.

 - If you carry it in carry it out!
-This includes all food.
-Do not bury food.
+This includes all food and trash.
+Do not bury food or trash.
 The next party appreciates a clean campsite.
 Leave your camping area cleaner than you found it.